LAB MEMBERS

 Sneha Desai

-I’m a first-year PhD student collaborating with Dr Jörg Hanrieder's lab at the University of Gothenburg, Sweden.
+I’m a second-year PhD student collaborating with Dr Jörg Hanrieder's lab at the University of Gothenburg, Sweden.
 I currently use molecular biology, histological and neurochemical techniques to characterise and study the effect of amyloid-beta induced tau aggregation in various mouse models.

 Heba Elsallab

-I am a 1st year PhD student working in collaboration with Dr Teresa Niccoli's lab at the Institute of Healthy Ageing at UCL.
+I am a 2nd year PhD student working in collaboration with Dr Teresa Niccoli's lab at the Institute of Healthy Ageing at UCL.
 I will use the Drosophila model of Aβ toxicity followed by mouse models to investigate the function and interaction of synaptic genes.
 I will use a Gene-switch neuronal driver, neurochemical and molecular biology techniques.

 Research Assistants